StoneT2000/wi21-cse110-lab3/StandupTemplate.md

 * What will you do today?
 * Where are you blocked?
 * Comfort Level - How close are we to hitting our sprint goals.

+...

+## Name x
+* What did you do yesterday?
+* What will you do today?
+* Where are you blocked?
+* Comfort Level - How close are we to hitting our sprint goals.